 Become an IGW sponsor

-1. International Games Day is generally a one-day event, but individual libraries choose when and how to participate.
+- International Games Week is generally a week-long event, but individual libraries choose when and how to participate.
 We usually have around 2000 libraries participate; 2015 was our peak thus far at more than 2157 libraries around the world.

 If you are interested in sponsorship or have any questions, please fill out the form below.